wrapperband/OpenTrafficSurvey/README.md

 Quite a lot of analysis was done of the manual data, to show deviation and normal variation of flow and accuracy of predicting hourly readings from different sample lengths.

 The 2010 survey was also performed by a slightly different trigger method, where short videos were triggered and each was analysed manually.
 Whereas with the 2013 survey there were no false positives, the 2010 survey did have some.
-As this was a preliminary study different methods were assesed for accuracy and the most likely setings were tested.
+As this was a preliminary study different methods were assess for accuracy and the most likely settings were tested.
 A manual inspection of the videos were recorded into a spreadsheet and split in to categories and direction.

 The video sample method takes up more time and resources than the 3 image 2013 method so is certain to require calibration by at least 1.5x.